-In order to help you know exactly what injections for South Africa you may need, book a free telephone consultation with one of our prescribing nurses.
+Book an appointment online to get vaccinated at your local pharmacy.
+If you are unsure as to which vaccinations you require, book a free phone consultation with one of our medical advisors.
 They will provide you with a personal vaccine plan.

 Schistosomiasis, a disease found in contaminated freshwater infested with infected snails sometimes causing itchy skin, is widespread in South Africa.